Compact object coalescence rate estimation from short gamma-ray burst observations: Results and Discussion

-This result strongly depends on the half-opening angle of the SGRB jets.
-Figure~\ref{fig:theta} depicts the dependence of the rate on the opening angle $\theta$.
-The smaller the angle, the larger the real number of merger events must be, since we have to be in the outflow cone to detect the SGRB in the first place.
+The results of our analysis are summarized in Table \ref{tab:results}.
+The approximate local merger rate of binary compact objects ranges from 479 to 1025 Gpc$^{-3}$yr$^{-1}$, depending on the chosen rate function.
+The upper limit comes from the model with unity rate function, which assumes no evolution on star formation over cosmological distances.
+The Porciani delayed rate function with delay times of 20 Myr and 100 Myr gives merger rates about 50\% larger than without the delay.
+Extrapolating this result to the other functions, a reasonable estimate for the merger rate in the local universe is in the range $\simeq 500$ to $1500$ Gpc$^{-3}$yr$^{-1}$.
+These results strongly depend on the half-opening angle of the SGRB jets.
+Figure \ref{fig:theta} shows the dependence of the merger rate on the opening angle $\theta$.
+The smaller the angle, the larger is the number of mergers because the observer must be in the outflow cone to detect the SGRB.
 Assuming an half-opening angle of 10$^\circ$, the merger rate could be as high as several thousand Mpc$^{-3}$yr$^{-1}$.
-A more isotropic large half-opening angle of 60$^\circ$ yields a rate below 100 Mpc$^{-3}$yr$^{-1}$.
+A more isotropic large half-opening angle of 60$^\circ$ yields a rate of the order of 100 Mpc$^{-3}$yr$^{-1}$.

-We also predict the number of coincident observations of SGRB with gravitational wave counterparts, assuming that a satellite with a field-of-view comparable to the field of view of SWIFT is operating at the time of advanced GW detectors.
-Using eq.~(\ref{eq:sgrbrate}) and the expected ranges for advanced LIGO/Virgo~\cite{LVC:2010cfa}, one expects 0.1 to 1.1 coincident observations per year, if SGRB are created by a NS--NS merger (with a range of $\sim$450~Mpc), and 0.4 to 4.0 coincident observations per year assuming a NS--BH progenitor (for which the range is $\sim$930~Mpc).
-These values include the systematic uncertainties underlying the estimates, as explained in the previous section.
-Since the advanced detectors will operate at least some years, these results suggest that it will be unlikely to not observe at least one coincident SGRB-GW event.
+Assuming that a satellite with a field-of-view comparable to the field of view of SWIFT is operating at the time of advanced GW detectors, and using the expected range for Advanced LIGO/Virgo \citep{LVC:2010cfa}, we can estimate the number of coincident observations of SGRBs with GW counterparts.
+Under the above assumptions, we estimate about $0.2$ to 1 coincident observations per year for a NS-NS mergers progenitor (detector range $\simeq 450$ Mpc) and about 1 to 3 coincident observations per year for a NS-BH progenitor (detector range $\simeq 930$ Mpc), a result consistent with earlier estimates (see \citet{Metzger:2011bv}; \citet{Bartos:2012vd} and references therein).
+These values include the systematic uncertainties underlying the estimates, as explained above.
+Since the advanced detectors are expected to operate for several years, a few observations of coincident SGRB-GW events seem likely.